sugar-glider27/hawaii-google-maps-analysis/README.md

 Our final model is a **Decision Tree Classifier** (Binary Classifier) trained to predict whether a business is permanently closed (`is_closed`).

 The final model uses:

 * Business characteristics
 * Category information
 * Review activity features
 * Review trend features

+Compared to the baseline model, we added several features that capture business characteristics and customer engagement patterns over time.
+These features were chosen because business closures are often associated with declining customer activity rather than simply low ratings.

 ### Original Columns Used